br41nslug/directus-websocket-subscribe/README.md

 Currently this simply adds a websocket server on the `/websocket` path (this can be changed using an environment variable).
 You can require authentication on this endpoint or allow the public role to connect.
 When connected you can get/post/patch/delete items like the api following the api permission model.
 Besides mimicking the api this plugin adds the option to subscribe to collection updates!

-You can test the websocket using the test html page [example/test.html](example/test.html).
+You can test the websocket using the test html page [example/test.html](example/test.html) or any other tool able to connect to a websocket.

 ## Features
 - Follows directus permissions